 A lifted truck has a raised suspension.
-When it is used to increase ground clearance and accommodate larger rims and tires, truck is looked different and adding some stronger performance parts and accessories which can be added to allow it to drive more extreme performance than a standard truck.
+When it is used to increase ground clearance and accommodate larger rims and tires, the truck is looked different and adding some stronger performance parts and accessories which can be added to allow it to drive more extreme performance than a standard truck.

 Reasons to Install Lift Kits on Trucks

-For a variety of reasons many vehicle owners install lift kits on their trucks.
+For a variety of reasons, many vehicle owners install lift kits on their trucks.
 There are main three reasons:

 - Increase Clearance: Increasing clearance is the first reason to install a lift kits.
 If you want to raise your truck’s ground clearance to reduce potential damage from debris on the road, add a lift kit to your trucks.
 That will raise the suspension a few more inches from the road.

 - Raise the Profile: This is another reason to add a lift kits on a trucks.
 People install it to add a few inches to the overall height of the truck and raise their truck’s suspension.
 As a result it allow to tower over other vehicles even similar trucks.

 - Allow for Larger Wheels: Truck owners install lift kits on a truck to add larger off-road wheels that aren’t just for show.
 These wheels allow trucks to go off-road and drive through mud, snow, rocks smoothly and they are tougher, last longer.